Malaysia prepares for ‘hands-on’ king as Johor Sultan takes the throne

 There is nervousness too about disgraced former Prime Minister Najib Razak who is nearly 18 months into a 12-year sentence for corruption in relation to the multibillion-dollar scandal at state fund 1MDB.

-Speculation has grown that Najib, who has applied for a full pardon, might be released despite multiple ongoing court cases over the scandal.
+Speculation has grown that Najib, who has applied for a full pardon, might be released despite facing multiple ongoing court cases in relation the scandal.

 Some say Najib’s release would help address some of the country’s political divisions because he remains popular among some ethnic Malays, who make up more than half the population and have increasingly voted for conservative religious and nationalist parties.